“I don’t smoke much, and I drink very little. I guess my only bad habit is robbing banks.”– John Dillinger

-John Herbert Dillinger (1903-1934) – A Midwestern bank robber during the early 1930s, Dillinger was a dangerous criminal who was responsible for the murder of several police officers, robbed at least two dozen banks, and escaped from jail twice.
+John Herbert Dillinger was a dangerous killer and midwestern bank robber during the early 1930s.
+He was responsible for the murder of several police officers, robbed at least two dozen banks, and escaped from jail twice.

-During the 1930s Depression, many Americans, deep in poverty and feeling helpless, made heroes of outlaws who took what they wanted at gunpoint.
-Of all these many outlaws, John Herbert Dillinger came to evoke this Gangster Era, and stirred mass emotion to a degree rarely seen in this country.
+During the Great Depression, many Americans, deep in poverty and feeling helpless, made heroes of outlaws who took what they wanted at gunpoint.
+Of all these many outlaws, John Herbert Dillinger came to evoke this Gangster Era and stirred mass emotion to a degree rarely seen in this country.

-Idolizing him as a modern-day Robin Hood, Dillinger was nicknamed “the Jackrabbit” for his graceful movements during his robberies — actions such as leaping over counters and his many narrow escapes from police.
+Idolizing him as a modern-day Robin Hood, Dillinger was nicknamed “the Jackrabbit” for his graceful movements during his robberies — such as leaping over counters and his many narrow escapes from the police.

 The exploits of Dillinger and his gang, along with those of other criminals of the Great Depression such as Bonnie and Clyde and Ma Barker, dominated the attention of the American press and its readers during the Depression era, a period which led to the development of the modern, more sophisticated Federal Bureau of Investigation.